 You will need a bottle in the center.
 You can use a soda bottle a water bottle or a glass bottle like we used.
 Whatever you have on hand that has a smaller opening on top should work just fine!

 Place the bottle in the center of a large cookie sheet.
-Mold the salt dough around the bottle making sure to leave an opening at the top to add your volcano’s “lava” filling.
+Mold the salt dough into a volcano shape around the bottle making sure to leave an opening at the top to add your volcano’s “lava” filling.

 This is tons of fun to shape it to look like an amazing volcano.
-My kids were creating paths for th lava to flow through.
+My kids were creating paths for the lava to flow through.

 How to Make a Volcano Erupt (With Baking Soda & Vinegar)